olveriusfisto/oli_pd2_filter/README.md

-# OLVERIUS' PD2 LOOT FILTER.
+# OLVERIUS' PD2 TREASURE FILTER.
 SIMPLE.
 ELEGANT.
 USEFUL.
 ## Greetings, dear adventurer.
 ## This creation is the product of my own vision, designed to reveal only the most valuable items, and only those trigger notifications.